All You Need To Know About Moringa Leaves and Moringa Oil

 Using Moringa Leaves

 If you find fresh green Moringa leaves, they can be used in salads, soups, as side dishes, and in stir fries.
 The dried Moringa leaf powder can be used as a condiment or taken as capsules, like most other health supplements).
 They can be added to your daily smoothies, shakes, health drinks and soups.
-Or they can be used to prepare the healthy and delicious Moringa tea.
+Or they can be used to prepare healthy and delicious Moringa tea.

 Moringa leaf powder not only provides nutritional value, but also has been used in traditional medical systems for years to treat skin infections, psoriasis, pimples, anemia, anxiety, bronchitis, chest congestion, asthma, swelling, headaches, conjunctivitis, diarrhea, joint pain and intestinal worms — just to name a few.